facebookresearch/seamless_communication/scripts/m4t/predict/README.md

 Note that `<src_lang>` must be specified for T2TT

 ## Supported languages
-Listed below, is the list of languages supported by SeamlessM4T models.
+Listed below, are the languages supported by SeamlessM4T models.
 The `source` column specifies whether a language is supported as source speech (`Sp`) and/or source text (`Tx`).
 The `target` column specifies whether a language is supported as target speech (`Sp`) and/or target text (`Tx`).